Links on Android Authority may earn us a commission. Learn more.

-With that said, here’s how to enable Developer Options on Android devices!
+How to enable Developer Options on your Android device

-As the name implies, Developer Options is a set of tools and settings designed to assist an app developer in optimizing their products and tracking down errors.
-For example, the option called Pointer location provides a precise reading of user input.
-While this is great for a developer that needs to understand touch location and movement, the overlay is fairly unusable for your everyday computing.
+Developer Options is a set of tools and settings designed to assist an app developer in optimizing their products and tracking down errors.
+For example, the Pointer location option provides a precise reading of user input.
+While this is great for a developer who needs to understand touch location and movement, the overlay is unusable for your everyday computing.

-If you are willing to do a little tinkering, there are some cool features in Developer Options.
-One can take a deeper look into CPU and RAM processes, limit background processes, force apps into split screen mode, access advanced reboot options, simulate or hide notches, speed up animations, and more.
-It is also an important process for those of you who like rooting and installing custom ROMs.
+If you are willing to do a little tinkering, there are some excellent features available for power users.
+One can take a deeper look into CPU and RAM processes, limit background processes, force apps into a split-screen mode, access advanced reboot options, simulate or hide notches, speed up or slow down animations, and more.
+Enabling Developer Options is also an essential process for those who like rooting and installing custom ROMs.